 If you are building an incident response policy or procedures for your organization, you will probably want to read the entire article.
 I give definitions and examples of incident responses, and describe the procedures and tools you should have ready.
 Finally, at the end, I walk through the template and give information about why each question is asked and the type of answers you should provide.

-You may use these incident response templates and scenarios internal to your business and team.
-You are encouraged to share and link to this page.
-You do not have permission to claim ownership, re-publish this material to the public, or sell it.
+You may use these incident response templates and scenarios internal to your business and teams.
+Please do not claim ownership, re-publish this material to the public, or sell it.
 All text is original work by Kieri Solutions LLC: V. Amira Armond.

 Example of a routine incident (in a large company)